radian-software/straight.el/README.md

 ### Miscellaneous

-By default, straight.el explains what it is doing in the echo area, like this:
+* By default, `straight.el` explains what it is doing in the echo area, like this:

       Looking for cider recipe → Cloning melpa...

   If your terminal does not support Unicode characters nicely, you can customize `straight-arrow` to display something else for the arrow.

+* By default, `straight.el` reports process output the `*straight-process*` buffer.
+You can customize the name of this buffer via the `straight-process-buffer` user option.

 ## Developer manual